 Review summary: Canon T7i vs Nikon D5500

 So how do things add up?
-Is there a clear favorite between the Canon T7i and the Nikon D5500?
+Which of the two cameras – the Canon T7i or the Nikon D5500 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel T7i: